 If you’re ready to experience the ketogenic diet, but have questions, you’re in the right place.
 In this guide, you’ll learn how to start a keto diet.
 We’ll give you a few useful tips that will make the transition into burning fat super easy and delicious.
-You’ll also learn one simple hack that will boost your ketone production and help you get into a deeper state of ketosis.
-Many people on the keto diet wish they learned about this method at the start.
+You will learn what keto supplements are and how good they are for your diet

 What is a Ketogenic Diet?

 A ketogenic diet is full of low-carb, high-fat nutritional plan that puts your body in the state of fat-burning ketosis.